Image biomarker standardisation initiative: Morphological features HCUG

 \subsection{Geary's C measure\id{NPT7}}

 Geary's \textit{C} measure assesses spatial autocorrelation, similar to Moran's \textit{I} index \citep{Geary1954,Dale2002}.
-In contrast to Moran's \textit{I} index, Geary's \textit{C} measure directly assesses grey level differences between voxels and is more sensitive to local spatial autocorrelation.
+In contrast to Moran's \textit{I} index, Geary's \textit{C} measure directly assesses intensity differences between voxels and is more sensitive to local spatial autocorrelation.
 This measure is defined as:

 As with Moran's \textit{I}, $N_{v,gl}$ is the number of voxels in the ROI intensity mask, $\mu$ is the mean of $\mathbf{X}_{gl}$ and $w_{k_{1}k_{2}}$ is a weight factor, equal to the inverse Euclidean distance between voxels $k_{1}$ and $k_{2}$ of the ROI voxel point set $\mathbf{X}_{c,gl}$ \citep{DaSilva2008}.